aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 ```

 ### Upgrading to v0.34.0+
 * Karpenter now supports `nodepool.spec.disruption.budgets`, which allows users to control the speed of disruption in the cluster.
-This will allow Karpenter to disrupt multiple batches of nodes simultaneously, which can result in overall quicker scale-down of your cluster.
-Karpenter will default to disrupting at most 10% of your nodes simultaneously per NodePool.
 Since this requires an update to the Custom Resource, before upgrading, you should re-apply the new updates to the CRDs.
 Check out [Disruption Budgets]({{<ref "../concepts/disruption#disruption-budgets" >}}) for more.
+* With Disruption Budgets, Karpenter will disrupt multiple batches of nodes simultaneously, which can result in overall quicker scale-down of your cluster.
+Before v0.34, Karpenter had a hard-coded parallelism limit for each type of disruption.
+In v0.34, Karpenter will now disrupt at most 10% of nodes for a given NodePool.
+There is no setting that will be perfectly equivalent with the behavior prior to v0.34.
+When considering how to configure your budgets, please refer to the following limits for versions prior to v0.34:
+  * `Empty Expiration / Empty Drift / Empty Consolidation`: infinite parallelism
+  * `Non-Empty Expiration / Non-Empty Drift / Single-Node Consolidation`: one node at a time
+  * `Multi-Node Consolidation`: max 100 nodes

 ### Upgrading to v0.33.0+